MoebiusSolutions/extension-scaffold/es-runtime/README.md

 git push {remote} develop release --tags
 ```

-For example, if you have `di2e`, `csa`, and `moelab` as remotes, then you would run:
+For example, if you have `trmc`, `csa`, and `moelab` as remotes, then you would run:

 ```
-git push di2e develop release --tags git push csa develop release --tags git push moelab develop release --tags
+git push trmc develop release --tags git push csa develop release --tags git push moelab develop release --tags
 ```